SoundScapeRenderer/ssr/doc/manual/gui.rst

 Note that you cannot directly manipulate the propagation direction of plane waves.
 It's rather such that plane sources always face the reference point.
 To change their direction of incidence move the plane wave's origin point to the appropriate position.
-Right clicking on a sound source opens a window which lists the properties of the source such as position, volume, etc. Refer to
+Right clicking [2]_ on a sound source opens a window that lists the properties of the source such as position, volume, etc. Refer to
 Fig. :ref:`4.3 <source_picture>` and
 Sec. :ref:`Source Properties Dialog <source_property_dialog>`.

-A right mouse click on the scene background lets you select multiple sound sources via a rubber band.
+A right mouse click on the scene background [3]_ lets you select multiple sound sources via a rubber band.

 If you hold the ``Ctrl`` key pressed during any mouse action then you